Terms & Conditions

 5.3.
 Services charges

-Services license charges are based on an active aircraft tail count.
-The Customer can select between Annual or Monthly payment schemes and can transition between the schemes once a year.
+Service charges are based on an active aircraft tail count.
+The Customer can select between Annual or Monthly payment schemes and can transition between the schemes.
 If the Customer wishes to change a scheme, the requirement is to notify the Supplier no later than one (1) month prior to the expiration of the Customer’s current Services period.
-Notice must be received through the Supplier’s allocated support channels.
+Notice must be received through the Supplier’s allocated Helpdesk channels.

-The Services will be automatically renewed on an ongoing basis unless terminated in accordance with the Terms and Conditions.
+The Services will be automatically renewed on an ongoing basis unless terminated in accordance with the Terms & Conditions.

 5.3.1.
 Monthly charges